 Longer bike trips are also an option.
 If you’re feeling bold, it’s even possible to cycle all the way to Vienna!

 Travel to and from Brno is easy by plane, train, or bus.
-There are regular flights to Munich and London from the Brno Tuřany Airport, which you reach using bus No. 76, which leaves from Hlavní nádraží (the Main Station).
+There are regular flights to London, Milan and Munich from the Brno Tuřany Airport, which you reach using bus No. 76, which leaves from Hlavní nádraží (the Main Station).